qutip/qutip-tensorflow/README.md

 ```

 For a more involved example of how to use `GradientTape` for optimization
-purposes see the example notebook in `qutip_tensorflow/examples`, which can be
+purposes, see the example notebook in `qutip_tensorflow/examples`, which can be
 run in [colab](https://colab.research.google.com/) using a GPU.
 To configure
 the GPU in colab see [here](https://colab.research.google.com/notebooks/gpu.ipynb).